lanl/QAOA_vs_QA/README.md

 - Run `execute_quadratic_instance_quantum_annealing.py` to sample one of the quadratic problem instances.
 Run `execute_cubic_instance_quantum_annealing.py` to sample one of the problem instances with cubic terms.
+Note that these scripts are using just a single set of QA parameters, and for a single problem instance -- mostly to show an example of how to construct the Ising models.

 # Scaling Whole-Chip QAOA for Higher-Order Ising Spin Glass Models on Heavy-Hex Graphs